CoEDL/text-helpers/zms/README.md

 The initial section has broad sweep cleaning functionality, narrowing into specific tasks.

-The section '''Cleaning after manual annotation''' writes a list of corpus types to csv file for manual annotation.
+The section *Cleaning after manual annotation* writes a list of corpus types to csv file for manual annotation.
 The csv file can then be manually annotated and read back in to remove/alter specific strings.

 Some sections are useful in cleaning any corpus (lowercasing, numeral identification, etc.) but others are very specific to working with Indonesian or to working with language teaching resources, or both.

-The scripts can be used in conjunction with TIW_Experiments.py to remove dominant languages from your corpus.
+The scripts can be used in conjunction with `TIW_Experiments.py` to remove dominant languages from your corpus.
 This helps to reveal noise as well as other languages present in the corpus.

 ## 3. Experiments with external lexicons for cleaning and corpus analysis